Zsomx/docker-network-access-vpn/README.md

  1. Connect to the VPN.
  2. In your browser, type the OwnCloud's ip: "172.16.238.11"

+# Use in Docker Swarm

+You only have to change the "vpn" network's driver to overlay.

 VPN's original GitHub [repo](https://github.com/hwdsl2/docker-ipsec-vpn-server) could be useful for better understanding and troubleshooting.